Pacific Windflower

 - Is Pacific Windflower good for the Colorado Front Range?

-- Yes.
-Pacific Windflower is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Pacific Windflower is a well-suited perennial for Colorado's Front Range.

 - How big does Pacific Windflower get?